LoupAndSnoop/space-anal-justice/README.md

 - Speed module 3 and Productivity module 3 are slightly nerfed, because they let you run over unique traits of planets when you have them in quality.
 - Efficiency module 3 slightly stronger.
 - LDS shuffle and processing unit upcycling nerfed by making their max prod less than 300%.
 It's still good, but no longer free.
+- Infinite item productivity techs are more expensive to slow down snowballing.
 - Rocket part items (blue chips, rocket fuel, low density structure) have lower rocket capacities, to promote local production of rocket parts on each surface over importing rocket parts.

 ------------